-Segment vs Google Tag Manager (GTM)
+How to use Segment with Google Tag Manager (GTM)

 If you are not already familiar with Segment.com, here is a quick recap.

 The data source from which the data is extracted is called the ‘originating data source’.
-The data source to which the transformed data is sent is called ‘destination data source’.
+The data source to which the transformed data is sent is called the ‘destination data source’.

 The role of the Segment is to ‘Extract’, ‘Transform’ and ‘Load’ data between different data sources.
 It acts as a hub between originating and destination data sources.